The Art of The Print

-Nancy Green is the Gale and Ira Drukier curator of prints, drawings, and photographs at Cornell’s Herbert F. Johnson Museum of Art.
-She joined the Johnson Museum staff in 1985 and during the past twenty-six years has organized dozens of exhibitions at the Johnson Museum and elsewhere.
-While the subjects... > more
+Nancy Green is the Gale and Ira Drukier curator of European and American art, prints, and drawing at Cornell’s Herbert F. Johnson Museum of Art.
+She joined the Johnson Museum staff in 1985 and during the past thirty years has... > more

 Registration is closed for this class.
 Please contact CAU if you have questions.

 Below are the program fees and housing choices for the on-campus summer programs.
 Please contact us if you have questions.

 For those staying on campus, the program fee (per adult, per week) covers course tuition, lodging, sixteen meals, coffee breaks, hospitality hours, welcome and farewell parties, conference-lot parking fees, and use of most of Cornell’s campus facilities.
 Some courses have additional fees.
 Wednesday supper is on your own.
 Some campus facilities, such as the golf course, also charge specific user fees.
 Weekly program rates vary with the accommodation you select: